 Frontier bag handlers argue in passenger video

 Just weeks after passengers suffered long delays, canceled flights and delayed or lost baggage due to weather and other factors for Frontier Airlines, passengers are still reporting problems.
-Passenger Ty Robben sent Denver7 a video from Frontier Flight 265 out of Denver on Dec.
-27, showing four baggage handlers purportedly arguing outside his plane.
+Video shot by passenger Ty Robben from Frontier Flight 265 out of Denver on Dec.
+27, shows four baggage handlers purportedly arguing outside his plane.

 Add your comments below